jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 ## Learning curve

-.NET documentation and references needed a review.
+The Learn Team is working continuously to refresh, update and improve all the official learning content from Microsoft.
-The Learn Team is working to change this and it is becoming better.
+Microsoft Learn includes getting started tutorials, richer step by step tutorials or very detailed documentation.

 There are a lot of free resources to start learning .NET and even, go deeper in specific topics.
 There are also very good paid trainings from community members (ex: [https://dometrain.com](dometrain.com) from Nick Chapsas) or profesionnal training services.